 - Attendance is mandatory whether face-to-face or remote. - There will be NO need for electronic devices during class time.
 Turn OFF your cell phone and put it away.
 You may take notes on a tablet, but do not bring a laptop to class. - Bring your textbook to each class meeting or pages from the relevant chapter. - Take notes.
-Ask questions. - Be prepared to participate with class problem solving.
+Ask questions. - Be prepared to participate in class problem solving.
 Bring your calculator.

-Quizzes, Exams and Grading Policies:
+Quizzes, Exams and Grading Policies may differ with each professor:

-- There will be three common exams on campus.
-They will be on Mondays, 4:15-5:45 p.m. on 10/2, 10/23, and 11/20.
+- For Prof. Milano, there will be three common exams on campus.
+They will be on Mondays, 4:15-5:45 p.m. on 9/30, 10/28, and 11/18.
 Check for conflicts now.
-Make other arrangements early.
-Common exams will be 65% of your overall grade. - There will be a Final Exam in week 15 during Finals Week.
+Make other arrangements early. - Common exams will be 66% of your overall grade. - For Dr. Saadeghvaziri, a modular approach will be used and announced in class. - There will be a Final Exam in week 15 during Finals Week.
 This will be 25% of your grade. - Quizzes / exams must have Free-Body-Diagrams with Force Vectors shown.
 ALL work must be shown for full credit. - There will be NO make-up quizzes or exams unless there is documentation provided to the Dean of Students Office to validate your absence.
 Such circumstances may include sickness documented by a doctor or Health Service; a receipt from your mechanic for car failure; etc. - We do NOT drop the lowest grade. - We do NOT curve the grades.

 GRADING GRADE RANGE GRADE

-3 Common Exams65% 100-88 А
+3 Common Exams66% 100-88 A

-Homework10% 87-82 B+
+Homework8% 87-82 B+

-Final Exam25% 81-76 В
+Final Exam26% 81-76 В

 75-70 C+

-69-65 С
+69-65 C

 NOTE: You cannot register for MECH 237 with a D 64-60 D

 59 and below F